tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_get_auth_keys.md

     <a class="noCrossRef" href="https://www.aerisweather.com/account/apps" class="noExtIcon"><img src="images/aerisaccount.png" alt="Aeris account" /></a>

-6. In the dialog box, enter the following:
+6. In the Add a New Application dialog box, enter the following:
     * **Application Name**: My biking app (or something)
     * **Application Namespace**: localhost
 7. Click **Save App**.

-Once your app registers, you should see an ID, secret, and namespace for the app.
+After your app registers, you should see an ID, secret, and namespace for the app.
 Copy this information into a text file, since you'll need it to make requests.

 ## Text editor tips